MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-smartcard.md

 This policy setting allows you to manage the clean up behavior of root certificates.

 - If you enable this policy setting then root certificate cleanup will occur according to the option selected.
-- If you disable or do not configure this setting then root certificate clean up will occur on log off.
+- If you disable or don't configure this setting then root certificate clean up will occur on log off.
 <!-- CertPropRootCleanupString-Description-End -->

 <!-- CertPropRootCleanupString-Editable-Begin -->